microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/14.nlp-with-dispatch/README.md

 Any time the bot file is encrypted, make sure to set the botFileSecret environment variable this sample relies on (either through the .env file or other means).

 ## Visual Studio
 - Navigate to the samples folder (`botbuilder-samples/samples/csharp_dotnetcore/14.nlp-with-dispatch`) and open NLP-With-Dispatch-Bot.csproj in Visual Studio
+- Select the "NLP-With-Dispatch-Bot" from the dropdown menu of Startup Projects
 - Hit F5

 ## Visual Studio Code